There are other ways to save for retirement

-While it’s hard to top the tax-deferred growth and tax-free withdrawals that a Roth account allows, there are still plenty of other great options that can cut back on Uncle Sam’s bite into your earnings.
+While it’s hard to top the tax-deferred growth and tax-free withdrawals that a Roth IRA offers, there are still plenty of other great options that can cut back on Uncle Sam’s tax bite.

 Bulk Up Your Health Savings Account

-To the extent that they’re using health savings accounts (HSAs) at all, most investors only put in enough to take care of their short-term needs.
-What they forget is that these accounts are also an incredibly powerful investment tool.
+Most investors who use health savings accounts (HSAs) only put in enough to take care of their short-term needs.
+What they forget is that HSAs are also an incredibly powerful investment tool.

-The IRS allows single filers to contribute $3,400 each year toward an HSA; joint filers can put in $6,750.
+For 2019, individuals can contribute up to $3,500 each year to an HSA.
+For families, that’s $7,000.
 The caveat is that you’ll need a high-deductible health plan in order to take advantage of the HSA’s considerable tax perks.
 If that’s the type of medical coverage you have anyway, funding an account can have huge long-term benefits.

 Consider a SEP IRA

-If you’re self-employed, a SEP IRA is a great investment vehicle because it can significantly increase the limit on your overall IRA contributions.
-As a business owner—and that includes freelancers—the IRS allows you to contribute either 25 percent of compensation or $54,000 to each employee (including yourself), whichever is less.
+If you’re self-employed, a Simplified Employee Pension (SEP) IRA is a great investment vehicle because it can significantly increase the limit on your overall IRA contributions.
+As a business owner—and that includes freelancers—the 2019 contribution limit is 25% of compensation or $56,000, whichever is less.

 As with other IRAs, contributions are tax-deductible and tax-deferred.
-What’s more, you can contribute as much as $5,500 toward a Roth IRA ($6,500 if you qualify for the catch-up provision) and still contribute the full amount to your SEP.
+What’s more, you can max out your Roth IRA and still contribute the full amount to your SEP.

 The other cool thing about SEPs is that they’re relatively easy to set up online.
 There’s no special paperwork you have to file with the IRS, so it’s a hassle-free way to save a lot of money on your tax bill.

-If you do have other employees, the SEP can become a trickier decision because you have to contribute the same proportion of wages for each person you hire.
-If you’re kicking in 10 percent of your compensation for your own account, that means you have to kick in 10 percent of your employees’ compensation, too.
+If you do have other employees, the SEP can become a trickier decision because you have to contribute the same proportion of wages to each person you hire.
+If you’re kicking in 10% of your compensation for your own account, that means you have to kick in 10% of your employees’ compensation, too.